libretro/libretro-uae/README.md

 |A|Toggle transparency|
 |X|Toggle position|

+Long press for sticky keys.
+Stickying a third key will replace the second.

 ## Configuration
 To generate the temporary uae configuration file the core will use the core options configured in RetroArch.